HBO Max: The 31 Best Movies to Watch

 Bad Education (2019)

-Based on a magazine story by journalist Robert Kolker, this tale about a massive and mind-boggling public school embezzlement and the student journalists who broke the news is captivating from start to finish.
-Allison Janney and Hugh Jackman are phenomenal as the school officials who took part in the scheme.
+Based on a magazine article by journalist Robert Kolker, this tale about a public school embezzlement scandal and the student journalists who broke the news is captivating from start to finish.
+Allison Janney and Hugh Jackman are phenomenal in their roles as the school officials who took part in the scheme.
 It also won the 2020 Emmy award for Outstanding Television Movie.

 Kimi (2022)